Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Poor information sharing is identified in serious case reviews time and time again.
 It also leads to families having to repeat the same information to different professionals.

-To address this, a new duty to provide “absolute clarity” will be set to create “culture change around information sharing”.
+A new duty to provide “absolute clarity” is also proposed to create “culture change around information sharing”.

 Multi agency working

-Lack multi-agency working has been another regular observation in serious child protection cases.
+Lack of multi-agency working has been a regular observation in serious child protection cases.

 A review into the deaths of Arthur Labinjo-Hughes, aged six, and Star Hobson, aged 16 months, both of whom were known to services, underlined this in 2022.